DFB Gossip – comings & goings

 This information can be quite concerning so what can you do to help?
 The best tactics to fight this invasion are directly reducing the population, community outreach and education as well as further research.
 Efforts to reduce the densities of lionfish at key locations may help to lessen their ecological impacts.
 Recovering and maintaining healthy populations of potential native predators of lionfish, such as large grouper and sharks, may also help reduce the effects of these voracious invasive predators.
 By Educating people about health risk and effects to the environment and commercial fisheries, people may then become more inclined to eradicate the fish whilst spear fishing.
 This will also teach people that lionfish are a tasty source of food, especially with the dwindling supplies of many other fish stocks.
 They are not poisonous when cooked as the heat from cooking denatures the venom.
 The spines can also easily be removed by people who have been taught how to handle the lionfish correctly.
 In addition, lionfish could be used as an example to educate the aquarium industry and the general public about the dangers of intentional or unintentional aquarium releases.

-The picture below shows multiple places in the Caribbean where you are able to eat lionfish at local restaurants and also learn how to cook lionfish yourself.
+There are multiple places in the Caribbean where you are able to eat lionfish at local restaurants and also learn how to cook lionfish yourself.
 You might find you recognize some restaurants from Bonaire!

 For those who are visiting Bonaire, please drive demand of the fishery by ordering lionfish when you are out for dinner at a restaurant.
 You can also take the PADI Lionfish Hunter Specialty (2 dives) to learn how to hunt the fish yourself using an Eliminating Lionfish (ELF) Device.
 After the course, you can hunt with a local guide and then have a BBQ with the fish you “hunted” on the beautiful reefs of Bonaire.

 Take the leap to the future of diving with the Ocean Reef Integrated Dive Mask